 The Root Canal Procedure

 Do you suffer from frequent tooth pain?
 You may require a root canal procedure.
-Call 410.686.4646 or request an appointment online.
+Call 410.686.4646 or request a dental exam online.
 Do you have any remaining questions about your specific dental concerns?
 Let Dr. Greenberg or a member of our dental team know at your next appointment.